alvt55/Workout-Tracker-Java-/README.md

 ## Phase 2 - User stories
 - As a user, I want to save my gym logs and personal best entries to file (if I so choose).
-- As a user, when the FitnessApp application starts, I want to have the option of loading my workout records and history from file.
+- As a user, when the FitnessApp application starts, I want to have the option of loading my workout records (sessions and personal bests) and history from file.